ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 Events in ERC-721 and ERC-20 specifications share conflicting selectors on approval and transfer, meaning an adherent hybrid of the two cannot be achieved.

 This is one of the few areas where backwards compatiblity has been intentionally broken, resulting in a new series of events with either a `Fractional` or `NonFungible` prefix.
+We believe that a decisive move to a non-conflicting, descriptive solution is ideal here, though will require external lift for indexing software.

 ### balanceOf